a blog by Nolah Sleep...

 At Nolah, our mattresses never use outdated memory foam.
 Instead, we craft our foam models with our proprietary polyurethane foam, perfected through months of research and reiteration.
 We call it Nolah AirFoam™, named for the billions of microscopic air bubbles within the foam that redistribute a sleeper’s weight for unparalleled pressure relief.

 Unlike memory foam, AirFoam™ contains zero heat-sensitive viscoelastic chemicals.
 As a result, it’s temperature neutral, keeping cool all night and remaining consistently firm year-round, regardless of the heat or humidity.
-Testing also shows that Nolah AirFoam™ is 300 percent more durable than high-end memory foam.
+Testing also shows that Nolah AirFoam™ is up to 300 percent more durable than high-end memory foam.

 While some mattress makers choose synthetic latex, Nolah exclusively uses natural latex foam made from the sap-like serum of rubber trees.
 Natural latex is a highly sustainable material; tapping the serum does not damage or endanger the trees.